whiterteeth/public/Codex.md

 #### 1.3 Epistemological Beliefs
 Science, politics, and the universe.

+> The mind is its own place, and in itself can make a heaven of hell, a hell of heaven.

+–John Milton

+- All of the tools of epistemology (i.e. logic, empiricism, pragmatism, authority, revelation)—those things we use to get at truth—are helpful.
+But each have flaws and can't be relied on entirely.
+- I affirm the claims about God and Jesus Christ expressed in the Nicene Creed.
 - We probably live in a simulation (see digital realism).
 - Other dimensions and universes exist.
 - Micro and macro evolution happens.